react-bootcamp/react-101/instructions/4-handle-likes.md

 ## The `<LikeButton />` component

 Now, you have to write a new component to display the `like` button into a `<Wine />` component.
+The button will be added in the `card-action` section.
 This component will have the following contract

 ```javascript
 import React, { PropTypes } from 'react';